tea tin can 7-1

 Ensuring Pantone and CMYK Accuracy in Printing

-When it comes to the production printing of tea tins and other types of tins, we oversee every step, from precise Pantone color card specifications and strict prepress conversions to spectrophotometer checks during the printing process and post-press quality audits.
-By using controlled lighting for proofing, setting tight color tolerances, and actively managing press calibration, we ensure that both Pantone and CMYK jobs produce vivid and consistent results.
+We rigorously control every step of the printing process for tea tins and other canned goods, from precise Pantone color specifications and rigorous prepress conversions to in-press spectrophotometer checks and post-press quality audits.
+We use controlled proofing lighting, set tight color tolerances, and actively manage press calibration to ensure that both Pantone and CMYK color charts appear vibrant and consistent on tea tins.